Elizabeth Hurley Flaunts Assets In See-Through Black Dress

 Fans who follow the actress on social media know that Hurley is no stranger to showing off her amazing figure, frequently posting bikini-clad photos as well as photos in outfits that show off her womanly curves.
 And earlier today, Elizabeth was at it again, this time sharing a short video of herself in yet another sexy ensemble.

-In the short video that was posted for her 1 million Instagram followers, the brown haired beauty shares a video of herself exiting a party.
+In the short video that was posted for her 1 million Instagram followers, the brown-haired beauty shares a video of herself exiting a party.
 The video shows a happy Hurley walking up a set of stairs as she exits the shindig.
 Not surprisingly, the actress looks incredible in a long black maxi dress that is sheer in many parts, showing off her amazing body.
 Hurley’s dress leaves little to the imagination with a very low cut neckline.

 The actress wears a face full of makeup and her long, dark tresses down as she pairs the black outfit with a pair of large, gold hoop earrings.
 Hurley also wears a gold bracelet on her left wrist as she holds a pair of gold, shimmery shoes in her right hand.
 At the end of the video, Hurley smiles just before she blows a kiss into the camera.

-Within under an hour of posting, Hurley’s sexy video has gained a ton of attention from her fans with over 55,000 views and 500 plus comments.
+Within under an hour of posting, Hurley’s sexy video has gained a ton of attention from her fans with over 55,000 views and 500-plus comments.
 Many fans couldn’t help but comment on how amazing Liz always looks while countless others confessed that they simply love the actress.

 “Omfg every day more beautiful.”